Steve Spagnuolo: Baltimore Ravens

-Return to Giants
+New York Giants (second stint)

 On January 15, 2015, Spagnuolo rejoined the New York Giants as defensive coordinator, serving under head coach Tom Coughlin in 2015 and then under head coach Ben McAdoo in 2016.
 The Giants finished 32nd in the NFL in yards allowed his first year back.
-They also allowed the most passing yards in NFL history (4,783) and the 2nd most points in NFL history (442).
-But, the defense rebounded to have the league's 10th best defense in 2016, which fueled the team to an 11-5 record.
-Spagnuolo became interim head coach of the Giants after a house cleaning by the organization after the firings of McAdoo and General Manager Jerry Reese on December 4, 2017.
-He led them to a last-game win against the Washington Redskins, but finished 1-3 as interim head coach.
+They also allowed the most passing yards in NFL history (4,783) and the 3rd most points in the NFL that season (442).
+However, the defense rebounded to have the league's 10th best defense in 2016, which fueled the team to an 11–5 record.
+Spagnuolo became interim head coach of the Giants after a house cleaning by the organization after the firings of McAdoo and general manager Jerry Reese on December 4, 2017.
+He led them to a last-game win against the Washington Redskins, but finished 1–3 as interim head coach.
 After the season, Spagnuolo was not retained by new head coach Pat Shurmur, as Shurmur elected to hire James Bettcher as his defensive coordinator.

 Kansas City Chiefs

-On January 24, 2019, Spagnuolo was named defensive coordinator for the Kansas City Chiefs.
-Spagnuolo previously coached defensive backs and linebackers under Chiefs coach Andy Reid in Philadelphia from 1999 to 2006.
-On February 2, 2020, Spagnuolo appeared in his 3rd Super Bowl, and won his second title as the Chiefs beat the 49ers 31-20 in Super Bowl LIV.
-On February 12, 2023, Spagnuolo appeared in his 5th Super Bowl and won his third title as the Chiefs beat the Eagles 38-35.
+On January 24, 2019, Spagnuolo was named defensive coordinator for the Kansas City Chiefs, replacing Bob Sutton who had been dismissed after the defense performed poorly in the 2018–19 season which included the loss to the Patriots in the AFC Championship Game.
+He was reunited with Andy Reid who had already been Chiefs head coach since 2013; Spagnuolo previously coached defensive backs and linebackers in Philadelphia from 1999 to 2006 during Reid's tenure there as head coach.
+In the 2019 season, Spagnuolo appeared in his third Super Bowl, and won his second title as the Chiefs beat the San Francisco 49ers 31–20 in Super Bowl LIV.

+In the 2020 season, Spagnuolo reached his fourth Super Bowl, losing 31–9 to the Tampa Bay Buccaneers who were quarterbacked by Tom Brady.
+The Chiefs had committed a record eight penalties for 95 yards in the first half, most of which were called against the defense.

+In the 2022 season, Spagnuolo appeared in his fifth Super Bowl and won his third title as the Chiefs beat the Philadelphia Eagles 38–35.
+The following year, he participated in his sixth Super Bowl and won his fourth championship when the Chiefs beat the 49ers 25–22.

+Beginning with the 2024 season, Chiefs defensive players including Justin Reid popularized the expression "In Spags We Trust" to express their confidence in Spagnuolo's decisionmaking and leadership, and printed t-shirts featuring the phrase to wear ahead of that year's AFC championship game.
+Spagnuolo's defense was credited to the Chiefs finishing with a league-best 15–2 record, even as the offense quarterbacked by Patrick Mahomes had regressed.
+Spagnuolo reached his seventh Super Bowl, a rematch of Super Bowl LVII, where they fell to the Eagles 40–22.
+The Chiefs defense managed to stop star running back Saquon Barkley from scoring a touchdown but could not contain quarterback Jalen Hurts, despite sacking him four times.